ayoayco/astro-resume/README.md

 ## What's happening here?

-This is a quick and easy pattern to embed serialized information into your HTML and make it available in the client-side script.
+This is a quick and easy pattern to embed serialized information into your HTML and make it available in the client-side script with type safety.

 The `Serialize` component will write the data as JSON wrapped in a `<script type="application/json">` element to hold the string.